-Scotch Plains-Fanwood Public Schools' language arts literacy program supports a balanced and comprehensive approach to literacy through its use of the Teachers College Units of Study in Reading.
-Students consistently participate in both whole class (Shared Reading (grades K-2) and minilessons) and small group (Guided Reading or Strategy Groups) instruction.
-Through Shared Reading, minilessons and Interactive Read Alouds, students are introduced to key reading strategies and skills that help them utilize specific actions while they read.
+Scotch Plains-Fanwood Public Schools' language arts literacy program supports a comprehensive approach to literacy through its use of the Heinemann's Units of Study in Reading.
+Students consistently participate in both whole class (Shared Reading (grades K-2) and minilessons) and small group (Guided Reading or Strategy Groups) instruction, as well as individual reading conferences.
+Through Shared Reading, minilessons, and Interactive Read Alouds students are introduced to key reading strategies and skills that help them utilize specific actions while they read.
 This occurs when teachers model the habits, skills, and strategies proficient readers use to understand and enjoy reading.
 During Guided Reading or Strategy Groups, students receive follow-up instruction targeted to specific developmental stages.
+Through reading conferences, teachers can tailor instruction based on each student's individual strengths and areas for growth.
 The elementary reading program is designed to foster a love of reading and to develop the skills essential to students becoming effective, lifelong readers.
 The program provides opportunities for learning experiences in listening and speaking, phonemic awareness, phonics, word identification, word analysis, vocabulary development, fluency, and comprehension strategies.
 As students read a variety of selections, they learn appropriate strategies to optimize their comprehension.
 These strategies include previewing and predicting, confirming predictions, using prior or background knowledge, self-questioning, adjusting reading rate, using typographic clues, visualizing, rereading, and using text features and illustrations to facilitate comprehension.
 As a result of students' focus on comprehension, students develop into readers who learn how to relate the text to themselves, the world, and other texts.
 They learn to be critical and active readers who know that reading equates with getting meaning from text.